by Bruce Dunlavy

 Guns do figure greatly in the suicide death rate.
 A study reported in the American Journal of Public Health (AJPH) found that, as might be expected, a gun is very effective means of suicide – six percent of suicide attempts are by gun but they result in 54 percent of the fatalities, because suicide attempts by firearms are successful 85 to 95 percent of the time.
 This is important, because nine out of ten people who survive a suicide attempt do not attempt suicide again.
 It is also true, and it should be no surprise, that AJPH found suicides by firearms are proportionally more common in States where there is a higher percentage of gun ownership.
 However, the CDC reports that, nationwide, the rate of suicide deaths by firearms is declining, as is the rate of accidental death by firearms, while the rate of death by firearms homicide is increasing.

 Next there is the statement that no mass shooters have been members of the NRA.
-This might be true, but if that is meant to suggest absolution of the NRA of any responsibility in mass shootings or other gun violence, it is wrong-headed.
+This might or might not be true, but if it is meant to suggest absolution of the NRA of any responsibility in mass shootings or other gun violence, it is wrong-headed.
 The NRA is and has been at the forefront of making more guns available to more people with fewer restrictions for over 40 years, which puts them right in the middle of the issue.

 The third statement is not only questionable on its face (where did the figure come from?), but also so ambiguous as to have no meaning.
 What constitutes a “gun-free zone”?
 Seven out of ten mass shootings (again, the definition is subject to dispute, but the most common is “a single incident in which four or more people are killed or injured by gunfire”) occur in private homes, mostly ones in which firearms are owned by the residents or their guests.
 Those who would place 98 percent of mass shootings in “gun-free zones” apparently are talking only about shootings in places accessible to the public and use the definition of “a public place where private citizens are not allowed to carry guns.”
 This would include, for example, police stations, which are scarcely “gun-free.”
 There have been mass shootings at military installations, including Fort Hood and Washington Navy Yard, where there are armed soldiers and sailors.
 But since civilians may not carry guns there, they apparently qualify as “gun-free zones.”
 If all locations of mass shootings are considered, then by any reasonable definition, most mass shootings do not occur in “gun-free”zones, but in places where civilians are allowed to carry firearms.